 3. Hummer H2

-“Women really didn’t like the H2,” Toups, CarInsurance.com’s managing editor, said.
-That’s not too surprising, either, as the behemoth vehicle was really designed to convey the most masculine demeanor possible.
+“Women really didn’t like the H2,” CarInsurance.com’s managing editor, said.
+That’s not too surprising either, as the behemoth was really designed to convey the most masculine demeanor possible.
 Participants slapped the car with a 3.5-point cringe score.

 2. Nissan Cube

 Say what you want about Nissan’s Cube, but the one thing you can’t hold against the company is that it nailed the name for this car.
-Nissan tried to bring the distinctly Japanese styling to the States, but the vehicle just wasn’t met with the same warmth that it got from its domestic market.
-Participants were not feeling particularly warm toward it either, and it scored a 3.6 on the scale.
+Nissan tried to bring the distinctly Japanese styling to the states, but the vehicle just wasn’t met with the same warmth that it got back home in its domestic market.
+Participants were not feeling particularly warm toward it either, as it scored a 3.6 on the scale.

 1. Smart ForTwo

-The Smart Fortwo took the top — or bottom? — spot on the list by a wide margin and a score of 7.6.
+The Smart Fortwo took the top — or bottom? — spot on the list by a wide margin with a score of 7.6.
 It “looks like I couldn’t afford a full-size car.”
 It’s “too dorky.”
 It “looks like a toy.”
-Those were just some of the thoughts that CarInsurance.com participants had regarding the tiny car.
+Those were just some of the thoughts that participants in the CarInsurance.com study had regarding the tiny car.
 However, if parallel parking is a sore subject for you, the Smart might be worth a second look.